Skip to content

 (NB the amounts allocated to each fund apply to the current Round 13 but are likely to remain fairly similar).

-For this Round 13, in addition to the usual priority of supporting energy consumers in vulnerable situations under the Main and Small grants funds, Energy Redress are encouraging projects that support people in vulnerable situations living in Private Rented Sector (PRS) properties.
+For Round 13, in addition to the usual priority of supporting energy consumers in vulnerable situations under the Main and Small grants funds, Energy Redress were encouraging projects that support people in vulnerable situations living in Private Rented Sector (PRS) properties.
 This may continue in future rounds.

 How to apply